rprieto/freeloader/README.md

 ## Building a pipeline

 It becomes a lot more interesting when we start building a pipeline.
 Each step in the pipeline has access to all requests & responses.
-For example, they can modify payloads, generate more requests, or collect data for reporting.
+They can modify payloads, generate more requests, or collect data for reporting.

 [freeloader-bundle](http://github.com/rprieto/freeloader-bundle) contains a lot of useful modules to get started.
-See the bundle [README](http://github.com/rprieto/freeloader-bundle/blog/master/README) for detailled examples.
-Each module is an instance of a Node.js [Stream](http://nodejs.org/api/stream.html), so you can also easily create your own.
+Each module is an instance of a Node.js stream, and you can also easily [create your own](https://github.com/rprieto/freeloader-stream).

 ```js
 require('freeloader-bundle').global();